 Yes, the advisors at Craig Wealth Advisors consider all factors that impact your actual return on investment (ROI), including expenses and taxes.
 Planning ahead to create minimal expense and tax will allow your investments to provide maximum possible benefit to you.
 You should discuss any tax or legal matters with the appropriate professional.

 The term “discretionary” refers to the freedom to make decisions.
 When used in reference to investment portfolios, discretionary portfolio management allows the financial advisor to perform a buy or sell without contacting the client to obtain permission for every transaction.
 This is why the advisor invests ample time in the discovery process and planning process, so they can create an overall strategy that is in alignment with the goals of the client.
 In a non-discretionary agreement, the advisor would have to obtain permission from the client prior to each transaction.
+Craig Wealth Advisors is a non-discretionary firm so permission from the client is required for all transactions.

 If you are considering hiring a financial advisor or already have one, you may be wondering how you can get the most benefit from the professional services they offer.
 Here are a few tips: